-During Northern Ireland’s misleadingly named “Troubles”, I sometimes heard people of my parents’ generation, sickened by the violence, say that they were minded “to leave Ireland and go up a tree”.
+During Northern Ireland’s inadequately named “Troubles”, I sometimes heard people of my parents’ generation, sickened by the violence, say that they were minded “to leave Ireland and go up a tree”.
 We lived on the Causeway Coast, so one of the nearest boltholes would have been the seabird stronghold of Rathlin Island, nine miles from Ballycastle across the Sloc na Mara, “the swallow (or gulp) of the sea”.
 Rathlin has no trees worth climbing, but it is, Patrick Barkham has recently been assured, too small to tolerate a sectarian divide.
 One of its long-term residents, a woman in her eighties, told him: “I don’t know who my family vote for in any election because we don’t discuss it.
 Catholic or Protestant or Mohammedan, they don’t care on Rathlin.”

 For his last book, Coastlines, Barkham beat the bounds of the National Trust’s seaside holdings.
 In Islander, he heads offshore.
 Inspired by a DH Lawrence short story about a rich idealist seeking peace on successively smaller islands, he travels through 11 outposts of the British Isles, moving from large to medium to tiny, in pursuit of “the essence of what it is to be an islander”.